Q. Are you a local business?

 Q. What are your class sessions?
 When are the best times to sign up?

-A. We follow the Seattle School District calendar, so we run our classes September-June.
+A. We follow th School District calendars, so we run our classes September-June.
 The best registration times are September and January- but we enroll all year!
 Don't hestiate to give us a call or use the "Contact Us" tab above to send us an email with any questions you have about registering.
-We also have great Summer Camps and a 6 week long Summer Session- perfect for new students or those who want to keep up their skills over the vacation.
+We also have great Summer Camps and a 6-7 week long Summer Session- perfect for new students or those who want to keep up their skills over the vacation, or newbies who want to try out dance in a shorter session.
+Also look for our "Mini-Mesters" offered in the spring!

 Q. How do I know which class is the best fit?
 There are so many to choose from!